A Filtration for Isoparametric Hypersurfaces in Riemannian Manifolds: Introduction

 \begin{thm} A $1$-isoparametric hypersurface in $\mathbb{C}P^n$ with constant 3rd mean curvature, \emph{i.e.,} $H_3\equiv const$, is totally isoparametric and hence homogeneous. \end{thm} We expect this theorem to play a special role in solving Chern conjecture, which asserts that a closed hypersurface in a sphere with constant 1st and 2nd mean curvatures must be an isoparametric hypersurface (cf. \cite{SW08}, \cite{GT5}).
 This conjecture has been proved only for the case of $3$-dimensional closed hypersurfaces in $S^{4}$, while remains open for higher dimensional cases.
 On the other hand, one has not any example of inhomogeneous hypersurface with constant principal curvatures in Riemannian symmetric spaces other than real space forms (cf. \cite{Bern10}).
 It turns out that there are some relations between these two questions as stated in the following.

 \begin{cor} Suppose that $\widetilde{M}$ is an inhomogeneous hypersurface in $\mathbb{C}P^n$ with constant mean curvatures $H_1,H_2,H_3$.
-Then the inverseimage $M=\pi^{-1}(\widetilde{M})$ in $S^{2n+1}$ under the Hopf fibration is a non-isoparametric hypersurface with constant first mean curvature $H_1$ and constant second mean curvature $H_2-1$, giving a counterexample to Chern conjecture. \end{cor}
+Then the inverse image $M=\pi^{-1}(\widetilde{M})$ in $S^{2n+1}$ under the Hopf fibration is a non-isoparametric hypersurface with constant first mean curvature $H_1$ and constant second mean curvature $H_2-1$, giving a counterexample to Chern conjecture. \end{cor}

 In general, the ambient space $N$ is lack of such ``satisfied structures" (\emph{e.g.}, Hopf fibration, complex structure, explicit representation of curvature tenser, \emph{etc.}) as $\mathbb{C}P^{n}$, resulting in obstructions for us to get rigidity results as Theorems \ref{existence in CPn}, \ref{H3classification in Cpn} for $CP^{n}$.
-However, when $N$ is a complex space form or more generally a locally rank one symmetric space, there still exist certain symmetries of the curvature tensor, which make the Riccati equation useful in dealing with parallel hypersurfaces in such spaces than in general Riemannian manifolds as in \cite{GT10}.
+However, when $N$ is a complex space form or more generally a locally rank one symmetric space, there still exist certain symmetries of the curvature tensor, which make the Riccati equation more useful in dealing with parallel hypersurfaces in such spaces than in general Riemannian manifolds as in \cite{GT10}.
 For example, by making use of the Riccati equation, we obtain the following rigidity result (compared with Theorem \ref{H3classification in Cpn} where $H_3\equiv const$ is an assumption weaker than $3$-isoparametric):

 \begin{thm} A $3$-isoparametric hypersurface $M^n$ in a locally rank one symmetric space $N^{n+1}$ is $5$-isoparametric.
 If in addition $N^{n+1}$ is locally a complex space form, then $M^n$ is totally isoparametric. \end{thm}